dayton-outar/shillings/docs/EXPERIENCE/performance/USING.ASSESSMENT.TOOLS.md

 Retest the modal, then record another Timeline session.

-> [!figure]
-> Figure 2.23 placeholder: post-fix Timeline screenshot from the source PDF.
->
-> After CSS transitions are implemented, janky frames still exist but are reduced, improving the overall interaction.

-> [!figure]
-> Figure 2.24 placeholder: CPU usage comparison from the source PDF.
->
-> CPU usage summary for the jQuery animation compared with the CSS transition.

 The CSS transition reduces jitter and saves CPU time.
 CSS transitions are not always enough for complex animation requirements, but they are a strong fit for simple linear transitions.

 ### Marking Points In The Timeline With JavaScript